Thiébauménil: History

 The villages of Thiébauménil and Marainviller have intimately intertwined histories.
 Their territories have been part of the many possessions of the Abbey of Belchamp since the 12th century.

-Devastated during the Thirty Years War, Thiébauménil suffered a fire on September 26, 1632 which destroyed 42 homes.
+Devastated during the Thirty Years War, Thiébauménil suffered a fire on 26 September 1632 which destroyed 42 homes.
 After the wars, in 1712, the parish had only 25 households.
 There were 135 in 1888.
-Thiébauménil was again annexed on July 3, 1811 to Marainviller.
+Thiébauménil was again annexed on 3 July 1811 to Marainviller.

-On August 13, 1911, a station on the line from Lunéville to Blâmont and Badonviller (the LBB) was inaugurated in Thiébauménil by Minister Albert Lebrun.
+On 13 August 1911 a station on the line from Lunéville to Blâmont and Badonviller (the LBB) was inaugurated in Thiébauménil by Minister Albert Lebrun.
 The line's traffic operated until 1942.
 The station, located south of the town, became a dwelling in the 21st century.

 Demographics

-The evolution of the number of inhabitants is known through the population censuses carried out in the municipality since 1793.
-From 2006, the legal populations of the municipalities are published annually by INSEE.
-The census is now based on an annual collection of information, successively concerning all the municipal territories over a period of five years.
-For municipalities with less than 10,000 inhabitants, a census survey covering the entire population is carried out every five years, the legal populations of the intermediate years being estimated by interpolation or extrapolation.
-For the municipality, the first exhaustive census falling within the framework of the new system was carried out in 2006.

 In 2020, the town had 382 inhabitants, down 1.55% compared to 2014 (Meurthe-et-Moselle: +0.06%, France excluding Mayotte: +1.9%).

 Economy

 Basketry was a traditional activity of the town.

-As of August 24, 2021, Thiébauménil has 27 establishments: 13 in the operation of real estate, 7 in animal production, 3 in non-store trade, 2 in administration and 2 for human health.
+As of 24 August 2021 Thiébauménil has 27 establishments: 13 in the operation of real estate, 7 in animal production, 3 in non-store trade, 2 in administration and 2 for human health.